HazyResearch/deepdive/doc/example-spouse.md

 {% include examples/spouse/udf/supervise_spouse.py %}
 ```

-Note that the rough theory behind this approach is that we don't need high-quality, e.g., hand-labeled supervision to learn a high quality model;
+Note that the rough theory behind this approach is that we don't need high-quality (e.g., hand-labeled) supervision to learn a high quality model;
-instead, using statistical learning, we can in fact recover high-quality models from a large set of low-quality—or **_noisy_**—labels.
+instead, using statistical learning, we can in fact recover high-quality models from a large set of low-quality or **_noisy_**—labels.

 ### 2.3.
 Resolving multiple labels per example with majority vote
 Finally, we implement a very simple majority vote procedure, all in DDlog, for resolving scenarios where a single spouse candidate mention has multiple conflicting labels.